And Other Early American Composers

 eye.
 He had a voice of tremendous power and a manner that

 brooked no opposition.
-There was no one to criticise his
+There was no one to criticize his

 tunes or to controvert his theories, some of which were really